OAI/OpenAPI-Style-Guide/README.md

 ## Linux Foundation

-The Open API Initiative is one of the Linux Foundation's Collaborative Projects, which are independently funded software projects that harness the power of collaborative development to fuel innovation across industries and ecosystems.
+The OpenAPI Initiative is one of the Linux Foundation's Collaborative Projects, which are independently funded software projects that harness the power of collaborative development to fuel innovation across industries and ecosystems.

 * What is a Linux Foundation Collaborative Project?